Vyral/base-template/_posts/2022-05-13-helping-me-plant-my-tomatoes.md

 {% include pullquote.html %}

 **According to Ed Ott, owner of Starview Greenhouse in La Grange, the draw of heirloom tomatoes is that they have the best flavor of all tomatoes.** If you’ve never been there before, I highly recommend taking a trip.
 You’ll find tomatoes, potatoes, hanging plants, and everything in between.
-As for the heirloom tomatoes??
+As for the heirloom tomatoes?
 They have a wide variety of species you can plant.
 Ed recommends the Brandywine, German Johnson, and Delicious varieties.&nbsp;

 Ed says that if a tomato isn’t labeled heirloom, don’t trust that it is.
-Pink and yellow tomatoes have lower acid than red ones, and if you can grow a regular tomato, you can grow these tomatoes.
-Treat them the exact same way.
+Pink and yellow tomatoes have lower acid levels than red ones, and if you can grow a regular tomato, you can grow pink and yellow ones.
+Treat them the same way.

 **At 3:12 in the video above, I finally made it back home with all of my heirloom and non-heirloom tomatoes.** I tilled the beds with an electric tiller, laid out a weed blocker, and spaced my tomato cages apart.
 Then I dug the plants in with a spade and a drill.
 A few hours later, they’re ready to be watered.